I'm New Tell Me More

 How would I go about becoming a member here?

-- We offer Investigating Church Membership seminars on a Sunday afternoon three times a year.
+- We offer Investigating Church Membership seminars three times a year.

-- The next one will be offered in a new format: a two-week class on Sunday mornings after worship, from 11:20 a.m. to 12:30 p.m. on June 9 and 16.
+- The next one will be offered in a new format: a three-week class on Sunday mornings after worship, from 11:20 a.m. to 12:15 p.m., on Jan.
+19, Jan.
+26, and Feb 2.
 If you would like to talk to someone about membership, please contact our Associate Pastor for Spiritual Growth, Laurie Brubaker Davis (223-7285 or Laurie@westminsterdayton.org).

 What do Presbyterians believe?